 Ideally, you won’t need to draw from your retirement savings, but sometimes it’s necessary.
 If you plan on using your retirement savings to finance home purchases, education expenses, or other investment opportunities, then a 401k can be a good choice.

 Many investment options, including IRAs, penalize investors who make early withdrawals.
 With an individual 401k, however, you’ll be able to take a loan against your savings without worrying about taxes or penalties.
 Quicker access to your money is a great reason to direct your 401k.

-5. No Business Structure Requirements
+4. No Business Structure Requirements

 Though many self-employed individuals will formalize their business structure and register as an LLC, partnership, or S-Corp, others will not.
 To be eligible for an individual 401k plan, investors must be able to prove that they earn a self-employed income, but there are no formal business structure requirements.

-6. Tax Advantages
+5. Tax Advantages

-7. Limited Eligibility Requirements
+6. Limited Eligibility Requirements

 A self-directed individual 401k has few eligibility requirements.
 As long as you can prove that you earn an income as a self-employed individual and that you have no employees other than your spouse, you will likely meet the eligibility requirements.
 This takes out a lot of the “red tape” associated with investing in a 401k through an employer.

-8. UDFI Exemptions
+7. UDFI Exemptions

 If you plan to use your investment to buy real estate, an individual 401k can help you avoid what’s known as unrelated debt-financed income (UDFI) taxes.
-UDFI tax law can be complicated, but when it comes to an individual 401k, it means that any gains or income made through a real estate investment can be reinvested into your account tax-deferred.
+UDFI tax law can be complicated, but when it comes to an individual 401k, any gains or income made through a real estate investment can be reinvested into your account tax-deferred.
 This is a distinction worth noting as gains from real estate financed through an IRA can potentially be taxed under UDFI.

-It’s not uncommon for investors to have more than one retirement account, but you have a 401k from a previous employer or an existing IRA or SEP?
+It’s not uncommon for investors to have more than one retirement account, but do you have a 401k from a previous employer or an existing IRA or SEP?
 In many cases, you can roll other retirement investment accounts into your individual 401k plan.
-This makes it easier to leverage your entire savings, be it in the form of a much-needed loan or take advantage of another investment opportunity.
+This makes it easier to leverage your entire savings, whether in the form of a much-needed loan or take advantage of another investment opportunity.

 9. Easy to Administer

 Retirement shouldn’t be hard, but investing can be complex, particularly when it comes to annual filing requirements.
 Fortunately, individual 401k plans make it much easier as there are no annual filing requirements unless your plan exceeds $250,000.
 And, even if your assets exceed that amount, your filing requirements are typically limited to a single form, IRS 5500-EZ.

 Just because you’re self-employed doesn’t mean you need to miss out on the many benefits a 401k can offer.
 Individual 401k plans are easy, affordable, and flexible, allowing you to save for the future you want.
 There’s no one-size-fits-all approach to retirement, and that means you deserve a plan that works for you.
 A self-directed individual 401k offers just that.